Get Started Free

-Translation & localization are mostly automated as of 2024, thanks to speech recognition and AI technologies.
-For translators or individuals looking to localize projects, we will delve into the best translation apps as we are coming to the end of the year 2024.
+Translation & localization are mostly automated as of 2025, thanks to speech recognition and AI technologies.
+For translators, businesses or individuals looking for translation tools to solve their problems, we have compiled the 10 best translation apps with various pricing points, useful features, and reliable accuracy.

 Let's start with a table to present the summary of the best translation apps.